Kenji Fujimoto: Escape from North Korea

-Fujimoto has stated that he thought about leaving for Japan on several occasions while in North Korea.
+Fujimoto has stated that he thought about leaving for Japan permanently on several occasions while in North Korea.
 On a visit to Japan in 1996, he was arrested after carrying a fake Dominican Republic passport.
-In March 2001, shortly before he escaped via China to Japan for fear he was being spied upon, he said he presented a videotape to Kim Jong-il of a sea urchin dish from a Japanese television show which he promised he would cook for him.
+In March 2001, shortly before he escaped via China to Japan for fear he was being spied upon, he said he presented a videotape to Kim Jong Il of a sea urchin dish from a Japanese television show which he promised he would cook for him.
 Fujimoto said he would travel to Hokkaido to buy some sea urchin, to which Kim replied "That's a great idea.
 Go for it!"
 On travelling to Japan, Fujimoto did not return to North Korea, and started living in hiding, after allegedly being targeted by North Korean agents.
 He appeared on Japanese television with his face obscured as a "Kim Jong-il expert".
 After publishing his memoir, I was Kim Jong-il's Cook, he wore a bullet-resistant vest.

 Return to North Korea

-In June 2012, Fujimoto received an invitation from North Korean leader Kim Jong-un, and on July 21, 2012, flew to Pyongyang via Beijing.
-During his visit, he reportedly visited Kim Jong-un and his wife, and mentioned that Pyongyang had changed significantly over the last decade.
+In June 2012, Fujimoto received an invitation from North Korean leader Kim Jong Un, and on July 21, 2012, flew to Pyongyang via Beijing.
+During his visit, he reportedly visited Kim Jong Un and his wife, and mentioned that Pyongyang had changed significantly over the previous decade.
 In 2017, Fujimoto opened a Japanese restaurant in Pyongyang.
 In June 2019, media reports suggested Fujimoto had been arrested.
 However, a month later, the British ambassador to North Korea, Colin Crooks, visited Fujimoto at his restaurant.
 Japanese tourists are refused visits.